XMON3R/MistsOfThelema/Docs/CodeManual.md

 My work on the game began with the creation of individual scenes and pixel art textures for the game objects and backgrounds, which I created in the online application **Piskel**.
 I then focused on player movement and restricting movement within defined "boundaries" to prevent the player from moving outside the playable area.
 Subsequently, I worked on the layout of individual elements, including layering, display, and obscuring.

-From a functional perspective, I would highlight the loading and processing of JSON files via the `DialogLoader` class, as well as the display of dialogues and interaction with NPCs in Scene 1.
+From a functional perspective, I would highlight the loading and processing of JSON files via the `DialogLoader` class, as well as the display of dialogues and interaction with NPCs in FirstDay / NextDay scene.

 ### 4.4 Key Classes and Modules